markjprice/web-dev-ai/Code/TallyProject/project-brief.md

 ## 2. Target Users

 ### Survey Creators
-- Must register for an account.
+- Must register for an account with a valid email address.
 - Must be approved by an administrator before creating surveys.
-- Can create, publish, clone, and end surveys.
+- Can create, publish, and end surveys.
 - Can view results (individual and aggregated).

 ### Survey Respondents
 - Do not need to register.
 - Can submit responses anonymously.

-- May optionally provide an email identifier.
+### Home Page for Target Users
+- Describes functionality of website.
+- Two large buttons to:
+    1. Create a Survey (Register or Log In)
+    2. Take a Survey

 ---

 ## 3. Core Features (Version 1 Scope)

 ### Authentication & Authorization
+- Define a custom group named SurveyCreator whose membership authorizes survey creation functionality.
-- User registration.
+- Survey Creator registration.
-- Admin approval required before users can create surveys.
+- Admin approval required before users can create surveys; users are added to SurveyCreator group when approved.
 - Login and logout.
-- Only approved users can create surveys.
+- Only members of SurveyCreator group can create surveys.

 ### Survey Creation
-- Create a survey with:
+- Create or edit a survey with:
   - Title
   - Description
   - Start date